MakeLab-Network/DoorSignTemplateWebSite/README.md

 - When adding new shapes or engravings to your designs in Inkscape:

 ### For New Shapes / New Frame Engravings
-- For new shapesL Use `starting_point.svg` as your foundation when creating new shapes. put the basic shape in the "Cut" layer, black stroke, stroke width 0.4mm, no fill.
+- For new shapesL Use `starting_point.svg` as your foundation when creating new shapes. put the basic shape in the "Cut" layer: black stroke, stroke width 0.4mm, no fill.
-- Each possible engraving must be in its own separate layer red stroke, stroke width 0.4mm, no fill.
+- Each possible engraving must be in its own separate layer: red stroke, stroke width 0.4mm, no fill.
 If there is a possibility for two engravings together, they are also need to be together in their own layer, even if each one is already in its another layer.
 - All engraving layer names must start with "Engrave" (e.g., "Engrave", "Engrave 2")
 - All layers need to be visible; all layers except "Contents" should be locked before saving.
 - Save it under the `source_templates` directory.